Differences Between Chapter 7 and Chapter 13 Bankruptcy in Ohio

 Filing for bankruptcy is not an easy choice.
 It is important to have as much information as possible before making this important decision.
-At Minnillo & Jenkins, CO.
-LPA, we have helped thousands of clients across Southwest Ohio arm themselves with the knowledge they need to make this decision.
+At Minnillo & Jenkins CO.
+LPA, we have helped thousands of clients across Ohio and northern Kentucky arm themselves with the knowledge they need to make this decision.

 - In Chapter 7, your nonexempt assets are subject to liquidation.
 In Chapter 13, your nonexempt assets will not be liquidated.
 When you file Chapter 7 bankruptcy, anything you own that is not exempt could be sold to pay your creditors.
-In most situations, the threat of liquidation is not a concern, since most people filing for Chapter 7 do not own sufficient assets.
+In most situations, the threat of liquidation is not a concern, since most people filing for Chapter 7 because there are laws which protect most individual’s assets.
 If any of your property is subject to liquidation, Chapter 13 bankruptcy may be a better option.

 - In Chapter 13, you repay a percentage of all your unsecured debt.
 In Chapter 7, you do not repay most of your unsecured debt.
 Under either Chapter 7 or Chapter 13, your unsecured debts are discharged at the successful conclusion of your case, meaning that your creditors can no longer seek payment of these debts.

 - In order to file Chapter 7 bankruptcy, you must pass the means test.
-If you fail the means test, you still may be able to file Chapter 13.
-Chapter 7 bankruptcy is available to people whose income levels are lower than the state median income.
+If you do not qualify under the means test, you still may be able to file Chapter 13.
+Chapter 7 bankruptcy is available to people whose income levels are at or near the state median income.
 Chapter 13 is available regardless of income.

-Learn More About the Differences Between Chapter 7 and Chapter 13.
-Contact the Cincinnati Attorneys of Minnillo & Jenkins
+Contact the Cincinnati Attorneys of Minnillo & Jenkins for More Information

 We are a law firm and a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.